restfulapi/restful-api/README.md

 The domain marshaller will be configured with the results of merging the configuration blocks in the following order: 'one', 'two', 'three', 'four' and the contents of the jsonDomainMarshaller block itself.

-###Configuration merging
+### Configuration merging

 The order in which configurations are merged is significant.
 When two configurations, first and second are merged, boolean values, or single valued options that are set in the second config override the first.
 Collection or map values are combined.

-##Declarative Marshalling of Beans to JSON
+## Declarative Marshalling of Beans to JSON

 The plugin contains a BeanMarshaller and a DeclarativeBeanMarshaller, designed to simplify marshalling of beans to a json representation.
 The functioning of the marshallers is similar to the domain class marshallers, but operate against bean instances, intead of domain objects.
 (Of course, where a domain object can be treated as a bean, the bean marshallers can also be used.)
 The options these marshallers support are very similar to those of the domain marshallers, except that the bean marshallers do not have support for recognizing object associations.

 The BeanMarshaller will marshall properties, and public non-static/non-transient fields of a bean.
-The properties 'class', 'metaClass', and 'pasword' are automatically excluded from being marshalled.
+The properties 'class', 'metaClass', and 'password' are automatically excluded from being marshalled.

 Use of the BeanMarshaller requires new subclasses to be created to customize marshalling behavior.
 Marshalling of beans can be customized without resorting to writing custom marshallers with the DeclarativeBeanMarshaller.